Kyoz004/BrainTumor-Prediction/README.md

-# Brain Tumor Detection System 🧠
+# DeepLearning Brain Tumor Classifier 🧠

 ## Overview
 A web-based application that uses deep learning to detect and classify brain tumors from MRI scans.
 The system provides real-time analysis and visualization of results with high accuracy predictions.